zedlopez/ifm/Examples/Versailles.md

 For: Z-Machine

 One of the advantages of descriptions is that we can use them to pick an item randomly from a specified category.
-(For more on this possibility, see the Change chapter sections on randomness.)
+(For more on this possibility, see the [Change] chapter section on [Randomness].)

 For instance, suppose we wanted to create a mirror in which the player would see some item from the room reflected.
 We might write